To become one with Tasmania’s winter wilds, all you need is a mountain, a kayak and a plucky disregard for cold weather.

 The natural north west

 Looking to fill your Off Season with Tasmanian winter outdoor adventures?
-The island’s north-west region sets the scene for more environmental immersion this Off Season.
+The island’s north-west region sets the scene for more environmental immersion.

 Go deeper into the winter wilds, where only a boat can roam, with Leven River Cruises.
-Bring your woolly attire, and perhaps a camera or some fishing gear if you’d like to make friends with the birds (or make dinner with the fish).
-Melt-in-your mouth food and drink will keep you company on the cruise – from hot chocolate to warm muffins and Tasmanian cheeses.
+Bring your woolly attire and snack on melt-in-your-mouth food and drink – from hot chocolate to warm muffins and Tasmanian cheeses.
 Or take a brisk morning walk through dew-dropped fields at Paradise Road Farm with friendly goats by your side.

 And if you’re a winter person, like O’Hern, the joy of all this exploring through the rugged north-west wilderness is made sweeter by what comes after the adventure…